 Top of your salad with one of the following:

-- 4 tsp olive oil and the juice of one lime squeezed over it or Curtis Stone’s simple syrup with lime and mint (omit the mint in the recipe above)
+- 4 teaspoon olive oil and the juice of one lime squeezed over it or Curtis Stone's simple syrup with lime and mint (omit the mint in the recipe above)

 - reduced balsamic vinegar (simply warm up over low heat in a saucepan on the stove until it reduces to a thick, almost syrup like consistency) or Rachael Ray's balsamic reduction (which has a bit of brown sugar added to it).